DRO: Deep Recurrent Optimizer for Video to Depth: Experiments

-For outdoor scenes, we present the results of our method and some previous methods on the KITTI dataset in Table~\ref{tab:kitti}.
-State-of-the-art single-frame depth estimation methods~\cite{KuznietsovSL17, fu2018deep} and deep SfM methods~\cite{zhou2017unsupsfmlearner, ranjan2019competitive, chen2019self, godard2019unsupmonov2, guizilini20203d, tang2018ba, teed2020deepv2d} are listed.
-For a fair comparison, all SfM methods are evaluated under the two-view setting.
+\textbf{Evaluation on KITTI.} For outdoor scenes, we present the results of our method and some previous methods on the KITTI dataset in TABLE~\ref{tab:kitti}.
+State-of-the-art single-frame depth estimation methods~\cite{KuznietsovSL17, fu2018deep} and deep V2D methods~\cite{zhou2017unsupsfmlearner, ranjan2019competitive, chen2019self, godard2019unsupmonov2, guizilini20203d, tang2018ba, teed2020deepv2d} are listed.
+For a fair comparison, all V2D methods are evaluated under the two-view setting.
 From the results, our approach outperforms other methods by a large margin in both the supervised setting and the self-supervised setting.
 Also, the performance of our \emph{self-supervised} model already surpasses most of previous \emph{supervised} methods.
-The qualitative results of these outdoor scenes are shown in Figure~\ref{fig:res-kitti}, from which we can see our approach estimates better depth for distant and small-size or thin objects, e.g., people, motorbikes, and guideposts.
+The qualitative results of these outdoor scenes are shown in Fig.~\ref{fig:res-kitti}, from which we can see our approach estimates better depth for distant and small-size or thin objects, e.g., people, motorbikes, and guideposts.
 Also, we predict sharper edges at object boundaries.
 Thin structures are usually recovered by fine updates in the last few iterations.